 - Coriander leaves for garnishing

 - Wash and chop vegetables to the desired sizes.
-Puree the tomatoes in a blender, filter and remove the skin and seeds.
+Puree the tomatoes in a blender to a smooth puree.
 Add almonds or cashews or magaz seeds to a blender and powder them, add very little water and blend to make thick milk or paste.
-Do not add too much water while grinding this will make the gravy very thin
+Do not add too much water while grinding this will make the gravy very thin.

-- Add fried vegetables, salt and garam masala, cook till the veggies are soft cooked
+- Add fried vegetables, salt, kasuri methi and garam masala.
+Cook till the veggies are soft cooked.

 - Pour cream and simmer for 2 to 3 minutes.
 If you are worried that your gravy will curdle, do not cook after adding the cream.